Viral TikTok beauty products that Amazon users love

 Lee Beauty Professional Callus Remover

-To use this callus-removing gel, first you soak your feet in water and dry them.
+To use this callus-removing gel, first, soak your feet in water and dry them.
 Apply the gel, rinse it off and use a foot rasp or pumice to slough off the dead skin cells on your feet.
 The result is smoother skin on your feet in minutes.

 This skin scrubber is designed to help clean your pores by removing blackheads and oil trapped in your pores.
 Rather than squeezing blackheads, you can gently scrape this product along the oily parts of your face to help clear the oil.